-High School students are permitted to walk off campus at the end of the school day unless otherwise prohibited by the parent.
-If you do not want your child to walk off campus, please let the office know.
+Only High School students are permitted to walk off campus at the end of the school day unless otherwise prohibited by the parent.
+This is a privilege for High School students and can be revoked by administration.

 Please note: there will be a lost car tag fee of \$5.00.